nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![deleteleave failure 2](images/ug-pics/deleteLeaveFailure2.png)

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-There is currently no feature for viewing the full list of leaves taken by an employee. <br>
+There is currently no feature for viewing the full list of leaves taken by an employee.
 However, you can curb this by adding a "dummy" leave using **addleave** before deleting the added "dummy" leave using **deleteleave**.
 You should be able to view the list of leaves taken by the employee in the Result Display.
 </div>